tsackton/taelgarverse/docs/gazetteer/greater-sembara/addermarch/addermarch.md

 Now, Addermarch is a land of small farmers, foresters, and sheepherders, known primarily for its famed apple brandy that is traded downriver into [Sembara](<../sembara/sembara.md>), but also a significant producer of timber and wool.
-Enjoying favorable tariffs for its goods in exchange for its role in protecting Sembara’s southern borders, Addermarch is a close ally of Sembara.
+Addermarch has friendly relationships with the three human kingdoms on its borders: [Tyrwingha](<../tyrwingha/tyrwingha.md>), [Sembara](<../sembara/sembara.md>), and [Maseau](<../duchy-of-maseau/duchy-of-maseau.md>).
+Sembara is economically and culturally dominate in the region, and many merchant houses in Addermarch have close ties to traders and bankers in Sembara.
+But not all in Addermarch believe that Sembara will necessarily come to Addermarch's aid, and a spirit of independence prevails in some circles.
 ## Geography

 *See more: [Mostreve Hills](<../mostreve-hills.md>)*